kairosity/mp2-tunnel-focus/testing.md

 This task manager application is based on the principles of Object-Oriented Programming.
 Its logic is structured around 3 objects that interact: a Task object, a List object and a Timer object.

 In its incipient stages I had sketched out functionality based on a series of functions and event listeners and I saw how quickly that structure becomes unwieldly.
-I decided on creating he classes I have used to compartmentalize the code.
-I've noticed particularly how useful objects are for maintaining a clean global scope, however I do think that for the next project I develop I will try a fully functional programming approach in order to compare the two and to make automatic testing more accessible.
+I decided on creating classes to compartmentalize the code.
+I've noticed how useful objects are for maintaining a clean global scope, however I do think that for the next project I develop I will try a fully functional programming approach in order to compare the two and to make automatic testing more accessible.

 # JavaScript Testing